discoproject/disco/doc/start/tutorial.rst

 information.
 The second parameter, *params*, can be any object that you specify, in case that you need some additional input for your functions.

 However, here we can happily process input line by line.
-The map function needs to return a list of key-value pairs, specified as tuples.
+The map function needs to return an iterator over of key-value pairs.
 Here we split a line into tokens with the standard ``string.split()`` function.
-Each token is output separately as a key, together with the value *1* which says that we found an occurrence of this word in the text.
+Each token is output separately as a key, together with the value *1*.

 Now, let's write the corresponding reduce function::

         def fun_reduce(iter, out, params):
                 stats = {}
                 for word, count in iter:
-                        if word in stats:
-                                stats[word] += int(count)
+                        stats[word] += stats.get(word, 0) + int(count)
-                        else:
-                                stats[word] = int(count)
                 for word, total in stats.iteritems():
                         out.add(word, total)